Transcendence (2014 film): Filming

 Continuing his advocacy for the use of film stock over digital cinematography, Pfister chose to shoot the film in the anamorphic format on 35mm film.
 Filming officially began in June 2013, and took place over a period of 62 days.
 The majority of the movie was filmed in a variety of locations throughout Albuquerque, New Mexico.
 The fictional town of Brightwood was created in downtown Belen, New Mexico.
 The film went through a traditional photochemical finish instead of a digital intermediate.
 In addition to film, a digital master was completed in 4K resolution, and the film was additionally released in IMAX film format.
 Transcendence was also scheduled for a 3D release in China.

 Music

 The musical score for the film composed by Mychael Danna was released on April 15, through WaterTower Music.
 A compact disc format of the score was released through Amazon.com.
 The song "Genesis" from the solo album "Quah" by Jefferson Airplane and Hot Tuna guitarist Jorma Kaukonen is prominently featured in the film.

 Release

 Theatrical

 Transcendence was released in theaters on April 18, 2014.
 It was originally scheduled for April 25, 2014.

-Warner Bros. distributed the film in the United States and Canada.
+Warner Bros.
+Pictures distributed the film in the United States and Canada.
 Summit Entertainment (through Lionsgate) distributed it in other territories.
 DMG Entertainment, who collaborated with Alcon Entertainment to finance and develop Transcendence, distributed the film in China.
 The Chinese version includes a 3D and IMAX 3D release, funded by DMG, which is done in post-production.